cwhd/NikeHack/nike_hackathon_backend_guide.md

-# Sneaker Peeker Hack
+# Custom Vision Hack

-In this hack, we're going to show how to spin up your own Sneaker Peeker app in just a few steps.
-After completing this hack, you'll be have a fully working Sneaker Peeker app that you use to identify sneaker models.
+In this hack, we're going to show how to spin up your own front and back end apps in just a few steps.
+After completing this hack, you'll be have a fully working app that uses custom vision AI to identify objects you select.

 #### This hackathon excercies the following platforms or services